Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

   - suppress: OperationIdNounVerb
     from: vmssNetworkInterface.json
     reason: VMSS specs have custom naming
+  - suppress: OperationIdNounVerb
+    from: cloudServiceNetworkInterfaceList.json
+    reason: custom naming to convey the meaning intended
   - suppress: BodyTopLevelProperties
     from: virtualNetworkGateway.json
     reason: shipped. fixing this causes breaking change in resource